 In 2011 a decision was made to upgrade the WWW to 100 Me/day as the plant had been operating above its capacity.
-The average daily inflow (November 2020 to October 2021) is 75 Me/day (Figure 19.4) which is equal to the plant's previous treatment capacity.
+The average daily inflow (November 2021 to October 2022) is 77 Me/day (Figure 19.4) which is above the plant's previous treatment capacity.

-It is clear from the graph (Figure 19.4) that inflows to the works have not increased over the past five years.
-The 12 month moving average in Oct 2016 was 76 M&/day and in Oct 2021 it is 75 M&I/day.
-The average daily inflow for past five years is 71 M&/day.
-Umgeni Water is concerned that not all of the flow is reaching the WWW due to spillages and leaking sewers, which are resulting in losses.
-Losses within the Msunduzi sewer catchment are undoubtedly the reason why the anticipated increase in wastewater demand is not being realised.
+Inflows to the works have been fairly static over the last five years and have not increased with demand increases as would be expected (Figure 19.4).
+There appears to have been a gradual increase in inflows over the last year, however, this may have been influenced by the high rainfall and flooding that occurred in April 2022.
+Higher than normal return flows (7.1% above the previous year) resulted from excess storm water runoff.
+The 12 month moving average in Oct 2017 was 66 M&/day and in Oct 2022 it was 77 M&/day.
+This does reflect a positive increase in inflows.
+The average daily inflow for past five years is, however, still low at73 M&/day.
+Umgeni Water therefore remains concerned that not all of the wastewater return flows are reaching the WWW due to spillages and leaking sewers (see Figure 7.16 in Volume 2), which is resulting in losses.
+Losses within the Msunduzi sewer catchment are undoubtedly a contributing factor in why the anticipated increase in wastewater demand is not being realised.

-Figure 19.4 Average daily inflow (M&/day) to Darvill WWW.
+Figure 19.4 Average daily inflow (Ml/day) to Darvill WWW.

-The plant capacity was increased by 35 Ml/day in 2018 to cope with the predicted wastewater demands (Figure 19.5).
-ADWF within the Darvill WWW catchment was expected to grow to about 90 Ml/day by 2021 (Figure 19.5), although this is not reflected on the graph due to the sharp drop in influent in 2017.
+The plant capacity was increased by 35 Me/day in 2018 to cope with the predicted wastewater demands (Figure 19.5).
+ADWF within the Darvill WWW catchment was expected to grow to about 90 Me/day by 2021 (Figure 19.5), although this is not reflected on the graph due to the sharp drop in influent in 2017.
 This drop was due to various construction and maintenance activities impacting on the flow.
-The upgraded design allows for future expansion to a maximum capacity of 120 Ml/day, which is forecast to occur in 2028.
+The upgraded design allows for future expansion to a maximum capacity of 120 Me/day, which is forecast to occur in 2028.
 Some of the proposed demand scenarios are illustrated in Figure 19.5.